kruffin/go2radio/README.md

 - [X] Allow changing the volume.
 Shout out to (https://github.com/zfteam/hotkey_for_oga); stole their trick to alter the volume.
 - [X] Show what station is playing.
 - [X] Lower the backlight while idle to reduce battery use.
+- [X] Read/Write a configuration file to alter running behavior.
+- [ ] Allow presets/bookmarks to be jumped to and added/deleted to make navigating frequencies easier.

 ![Go 2 Radio](/docs/go2radio_web.jpg)